BenslimaneChama/HackBio-Internship/Stage 2 /task_code_2.3/Readme.md

 plt.legend()
 plt.show()
 ```

 ![Metabolic difference between WT vs Mutant with residuals threshold at 0,3](figures/residuals_plot.png)

 Outliers represent metabolites with a strong differential response, helping us focus on key biological changes.
+ANSWERING THE QUESTION : What are these metabolites ?
+After running len(outliers), we observe that 65 out of 108 metabolites are classified as outliers based on the 0.3 threshold.
+The distribution of these outliers becomes denser as ΔM increases, indicating that metabolic variations are more pronounced at higher changes.
+Despite the ongoing metabolic impact, these outliers likely exhibit a significant difference in ΔM, suggesting that they are particularly sensitive to the treatment.

 ### **4. Extracting Outlier Metabolites**
 We filter and extract names of metabolites where the residuals exceed the 0.3 threshold.